fuzzylogicxx/fuzzylogic/posts/tables-and-pseudo-tables-lessons-and-tactics.md

 In addition to developing a component wrapping the HTML `table` element to handle simple data tables, I recently created an alternate component for “tables with bells and whistles”.
 It used a combination of the HTML [description list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) element plus CSS Grid plus some `display: contents` in lieu of the currently poorly supported subgrid.
 This approach allowed recreating a table-like appearance but facilitating much more responsive layout flexibility, amongst other benefits.

-This resulted in an accessibiliy fail around the use of a description list in this way.
+Unfortunately this resulted in an accessibiliy fail around using the description list in this way.
 Popular combinations of browsers and assistive technologies do not support description lists sufficiently to convey the intended crucial relationships between the faux table headers and faux table cells.

-Note: I think [it’s OK to use the description list element](https://tetralogical.com/blog/2022/04/29/lists/) – just not for such an unconventional and complex use case.
+Note: I think [it’s OK to use the description list element](https://tetralogical.com/blog/2022/04/29/lists/) in general – just not for such an unconventional and complex use case.

 ## ARIA Grid role: an alternative in theory (if not in practice)